Discover Kilifi County

 Brief Overview of Kilifi County

-The 12,245 km2 Kilifi County, resembling an arrowhead with the apex thrust into Tana River County, is bound in the south by A109 Mombasa-Nairobi Road, in the east by Indian Ocean, and in the west by Tsavo East National Park.
-Its 120 kms coastline has developed beaches at Mtwapa, Takaungu, Kilifi, Watamu, Malindi and Mambrui, with Malindi Beach in the north-eastern corner being the principal centre of interest for visitors to Kilifi County.
-Access to all these beaches is made easy by the B8 Mombasa-Malindi-Ijara-Garissa Road, which travels along the eastern boundary within sniffing distance of the Indian Ocean.
-As you go further inland, over the narrow coastal plains and ranges, the land quickly becomes desiccated leading up to the wide-spaced Nyika Plateau that dominates much of the western half, marked by a large lowland of thorny bush and grassland country on a gently rolling relief rising toward Tsavo East Park.
+The arrowhead-shaped Kilifi County, with the pointed end of the arrow lodged in Tana River County, is bound in the south by A109 Mombasa-Nairobi Road, in the east by Indian Ocean and in the west by Tsavo East National Park.
+Its 120 km long coastline has developed beaches at Mtwapa, Takaungu, Kilifi, Watamu, Malindi and Mambrui, with Malindi Beach in the north-eastern corner being the principal centre of interest for visitors to Kilifi County.
+Access to all these recreation areas is made easy by B8 Mombasa-Malindi-Ijara-Garissa Road that travels along the eastern boundary within sniffing distance of the Indian Ocean.
+As you move further inland, over the narrow coastal plains and ranges, the land quickly becomes desiccated as it leads up to the wide expanse of Nyika Plateau dominating much of the western half, marked by a large lowland of thorny bush and grassland country on a gently rolling relief, rising towards Tsavo East Park.
 The Nyika occupies almost 50% of Kilifi County, over its entire western frontier.

 If one is interested in exploring the compelling history of the Coast Region of Kenya, few destinations can better the enriching experience of Kilifi County.
 Its charm in beauty and extent of historic sites has attracted the attention of many adventure-makers.
 Along the coast of Kilifi, ecclesiastical ruins are frequently to be seen, dating back in some cases to the early 9th Century.
 Jumba la Mtwama, found just a few kilometres north of the city of Mombasa, is a perfect example.
 The popular Gede Ruins which are just off the main Mombasa-Malindi Road, near Watamu, and which can be visited within a day from Mombasa or Malindi, are perhaps the most interesting of these reminders of the Arabic influence on the Coast.
 At Gede Ruins, there are extensive ruins of palaces, a walled ancient town, numerous tombs, and several important remains of large heroic mosques.